Why Your Voice Matters NOW + 6 Steps to Use Your Voice as a Literary Citizen

 This isn't a political blog.
 This a place to discuss writing craft, mindset, and life.
-Today, this is less about craft and more about purpose.
+But today, this is less about craft and more about purpose.
 Why do we do what we do?
 Why do we write at all?
 What purpose does it serve?
-And how can we do it better, for a Real and Good purpose?
+And how can we do it better, for a Real+Good purpose?

 This stems from a political place.
 I live in America, and as such, I am in the middle of controversial political things.
 (Need I say more?).
 And while this post WILL have bias, this is NOT a post intended to offend, to divide, to hurt.
 (Let the record show.)
 This isn't about politics; this is about life.
 And life stuff IS writing stuff.

 This IS about using your voice.
 This is about doing something important with your thoughts, ideas, and opinions.
 Some people do this through speeches or activism.
-This is about doing something through our shared medium of expression: writing.
+We are writers though.
+And so this is about doing something through our shared medium of expression: writing.

 Additionally, this stems from a personal place.
 I am a 20-something millennial on the quest for discovering who I am and what my purpose in the world is.
 This is who I am.
 This is a fact.
 This is me revealing myself to you on the page.